Skip To Main Content

 Ryan attended Dogwood Elementary, Houston Middle, and Houston High (class of 2001).
 He graduated from the University of Memphis in 2005 with a degree in history and then graduated from Vanderbilt University Law School in 2008.
 Ryan is a lawyer with a focus on civil litigation, though he has counseled clients on various other matters, as well.

 Ryan is passionate about serving others and education.
-He has received honors from his law firm for his pro bono legal service, and he has been involved with or volunteered for the Dogwood PTO Board, the Dogwood Dads, the City of Germantown’s Historic Commission, Leadership Germantown, the Juvenile Court of Memphis and Shelby County Foster Care Review Board, the Tennessee Bar Association’s Public Service Academy, the United Way, Advance Memphis, the Hospitality Hub, Nathan Street Ministries, and the Memphis Grizzlies Charitable Foundation TEAM Mentoring Program.
+He has received honors from his law firm for his pro bono legal service and currently serves as his law office’s Pro Bono Committee Chair.
+He also has been involved with or volunteered for the Dogwood PTO Board, the Dogwood Dads, the City of Germantown’s Historic Commission, the City of Germantown’s Education Commission (as the Board’s liaison), Leadership Germantown, the Juvenile Court of Memphis and Shelby County Foster Care Review Board, the Tennessee Bar Association’s Public Service Academy, the United Way, Advance Memphis, the Hospitality Hub, Nathan Street Ministries, and the Memphis Grizzlies Charitable Foundation TEAM Mentoring Program.
 He also served on the Board of Directors for Operation Broken Silence, a nonprofit helping to fund a primary and secondary school in Yida Refugee Camp near the border of Sudan and South Sudan.
 Ryan is also an active member of First Evangelical Church, where he serves on the Memphis Ministries Team.

 Email Ryan Strain